calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

 * To Jest and highlight the differences
-    * DOTA, Fortnight, I'm so Woke, YOLO, Such a beta simp
+    * DOTA, Fortnight, So Woke, YOLO, The Quest2 is da shit
-    * Mortgage, Car, I have knowledge far beyond your comprehension as I have a child and have achieved true enlightenment.
+    * Mortgage, Car, I have knowledge far beyond your comprehension as I have a child and have achieved true enlightenment but I suffer the eternal burden of childcare, woe is me.

 ### Notes about tooling